 Boice speaks of the ‘threat’ of God’s omniscience.
 He quotes Tozer: ‘In the divine omniscience we see set forth against each other the terror and fascination of the Godhead.
 That God knows each person through and through can be a cause of shaking fear to the man that has something to hide—some unforsaken sin, some secret crime committed against man or God.’
 Noted atheist Christopher Hitchens used to refer with some anger to the notion of a ‘snooping’ God, who reads every thought and understands every motive.
 George Orwell personified such a notion as ‘Big Brother’ in his novel 1984.

-Ps 139:7 Where can I go from your Spirit?
-Where can I flee from your presence?
+Where can I flee to escape your presence?

 Where can I go… – God’s presence is inescapable.
 See Am 9:2-4.
 ‘God is neither shut up in nor shut out of any place.’
 (George Swinnock).
 ‘A man may hide God from himself, and yet he cannot hide himself from God.’
 (William Secker).